materialsproject/fireworks/docs/workflow_tutorial.rst

     * We define a FireWork with ``fw_id`` set to 1, and that prints *"To be, or not to be,"*.
     * We define another FireWork with ``fw_id`` set to 2, and that prints *"that is the question:"*

-    .. note:: When you insert the Workflow into the database using the LaunchPad, the LaunchPad will echo back an ``id_map`` that tells you how ``fw_ids`` were reassigned.
-The value of the ``fw_id`` has no meaning or effect on the operation of FireWorks.

     The second section, labeled ``links``, connects these FireWorks into a workflow:

-    * In the ``children_links`` subsection, we are specifying that the child of FW with id -1 is the FW with id -2.
+    * In the ``links`` subsection, we are specifying that the child of FW with id 1 is the FW with id 2.
 This means hold off on running *"that is the question:"* until we've first run *"To be, or not to be,"*.

 #.
 Let's insert this workflow into our database::

     lpad reset <TODAY'S DATE>
     lpad add hamlet_wf.yaml

+   .. note:: When you insert the Workflow into the database using the LaunchPad, the LaunchPad will echo back an ``id_map`` that tells you how ``fw_ids`` were reassigned.
+The value of the ``fw_id`` has no meaning or effect on the operation of FireWorks.

 #.
 Let's look at our two FireWorks::

     lpad get_fw 1
     lpad get_fw 2

 #.
 You should notice that the FireWork that writes the first line of the text (*"To be, or not to be,"*) shows a state that is *READY* to run.
 In contrast, the FireWork that writes the second line is not yet *READY*.
+The second line will not run until the first line is complete.

 #.
 Let's run the just first step of this workflow, and then examine the state of our FireWorks::

-    rlaunch --silencer singleshot
+    rlaunch -s singleshot

+   .. note:: The ``-s`` option is a shortcut to the ``--silencer`` option that suppresses log messages.

 #.
 You should have seen the text *"To be, or not to be"* printed to your standard out.
 Let's examine our FireWorks again to examine our new situation::